Salah856/AWS_WhitePapers_Summary/Dotnet_linux_containers.md

 - Weighing the financial considerations of operating an on-premises data center versus using cloud infrastructure is not as simple as comparing hardware, storage, and compute costs.

 ### AWS pricing model
+- AWS offers a simple, consistent, pay-as-you-go pricing model, so you are charged only for the resources you consume.
 -